Johnny Dangerously (1984)

 Dr. Magnus: Why don't you knock over a gas station?

 Johnny Dangerously: [narrating in a flashback] Times were good in America.
 There was plenty of everything: jobs, security, laughs.
 America was in great shape, except for the President, William Howard Taft.
-Was *he* a porker.
+Was HE a porker.
 At 310 lbs. he weighed as much as Teddy Roosevelt and half of William McKinley.
 Immigrants poured into the country from all over the world looking for a better life for their children.
-And over 97% of them settled into a 2-block area of New York City.
+And over 97% of them settled into a two-block area of New York City.

 Johnny Kelly: Hi Dr. Magnus.
 How's my mother?